Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-win-aad-import.md

 cd ./Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-AAD-import
 ```

-In the "variables.tf" file, update the defaults to reflect the display names as needed to either match existing groups or create names that fit your requirements.
+In the "variables.tf" file, update the security group and defaults to reflect the display names as needed to either match exsisting groups or create names that fit your requirements.
+Also, update Terraform State variables to match storage account used for state file backend config.
+Key value is set in provider.tf.
 ### Update the following values to your powershell instance:
 ```
 $backendResourceGroupName=""